com-480-data-visualization/datavis-project-2022-ck/milestones/milestone1.md

 There are other websites showing crypto-currency data, but we are the first one to **integrate** the **numerical** and **text** data visualization with **corelation analysis**.

 - Coin360([https://coin360.com/](https://coin360.com/)) : A website with nice numerical data visualization on crypto-currencies.
 Users can easily get the latest price and capacity values.
 However, it does not integrate the news data for analysis.

 ![Coin360](images/Coin360.png)

 - CoinDesk([https://www.coindesk.com/](https://www.coindesk.com/)) : A website focusing on crypto-currency news.
 It provides articles all about crypto-currencies.
 However, it does not have further text analysis and interaction between the price and the news.

 ![CoinDesk](images/CoinDesk.png)

 - BitNodes([https://bitnodes.io/](https://bitnodes.io/)) : A website visualizing the estimated distribution of BitCoin nodes in the world.
-However, it does not provide information for other crypto- currencies and the method may not apply to others.
+However, it does not provide information for other crypto-currencies and the method may not apply to others.

 ![BitNodes](images/BitNodes.png)